 Permanent Military Professor of Leadership

-A native of Jacksonville, Florida, Commander David G. Smith graduated from the United States Naval Academy with a Bachelor of Science degree in Oceanography and was commissioned an Ensign in May 1987.
-Commander Smith commenced flight training in June 1987 and was designated a Naval Aviator in November 1988.
+A native of Jacksonville, Florida, Captain David G. Smith graduated from the United States Naval Academy with a Bachelor of Science degree in Oceanography and was commissioned an Ensign in May 1987.
+Captain Smith commenced flight training in June 1987 and was designated a Naval Aviator in November 1988.

 He reported as the Flag Lieutenant for Commander EISENHOWER Battle Group/Cruiser-Destroyer Group EIGHT, Norfolk, Virginia in May 1995 and participated in Exercise Unified Endeavor 96-1, All Service Combat Identification Evaluation Team (ASCIET) 1995, Mountain Top Joint Exercise and Combined Joint Exercise Unified Spirit 96.

 Captain Smith was assigned to the Naval Bureau of Personnel, Aviation Assignments, Arlington, Virginia in May 1996 and served as the Maritime Patrol Aviation Shore and Sea detailer.